 Income distribution, if any, will be paid out in the currencies in which the Classes are denominated.
-You have the option to receive the income distribution in cash payment or additional Units (by way of reinvestment) by ticking the appropriate column in the application form.
-All distribution will be automatically reinvested into additional Units if you do not select the mode of distribution in the application form.
+You may elect the mode of distribution in cash payment or additional Units by way of reinvestment by ticking the appropriate column in the application form.
+You may also inform us at any time before the income distribution date of your wish of receiving cash payment or additional Units via reinvestment.
+All distribution will be automatically reinvested into additional Units if you do not elect the mode of distribution in the application form.
 Any distribution payable which is less than or equal to the amount of USD/MYR/SGD/AUD 300.00 would be automatically reinvested.